Promoting Healthy Pregnancy Weight Gain to Pregnant Women

 Focus Groups with WomenENRICH and AHS worked together to conduct focus groups across the province of Alberta.
 We asked women about their experiences with gestational weight gain and nutrition, and their interactions with care providers.
 We also asked women what they think they need in order to have a healthy pregnancy.
 Results from this study are available here.

 Interviews with Health Care ProvidersWe interviewed health care providers who work with pregnant women (e.g. obstetricians, gynaecologists, family physicians, nurses, and midwives) from across Alberta.
 We asked them about their practices with pregnant women regarding weight gain and nutrition and about what they need to better support women to achieve healthy pregnancies.
-We collected similar data from a group of health care providers from British Columbia.
 Results from this study are available here.

 Survey with Women and Health Care ProvidersAHS conducted a province-wide survey.
 Women within one-year postpartum were asked questions about their pregnancy regarding the advice they received about weight gain, nutrition, and physical activity from their health care providers.
 In turn, health care providers were asked about their practices with pregnant women with respect to weight, nutrition, and physical activity.
 A report detailing our findings is available through AHS here.
 Related research findings were presented at the 4th Canadian Obesity Summit; the abstracts can be found here and here.